MEET THE FOUNDER

-When I dreamed up Strange Bird, I wanted to build a line that makes it easy for women to integrate themselves and their day through an intentional self-care practice.
+When I dreamed up Strange Bird, I wanted to build a line that made it easy for women to put their emotional wellness first.
 The five or ten minutes it takes to clean my face and moisturize has always served as a meditation and celebration for me.
-In these moments, I can clear my space, reflect on the day I had or the day ahead, and celebrate my own beauty through self-attention.
+In these moments, I can check in with myself, reflect on the day I had or the day ahead, and celebrate my unique beauty through self-attention.
 I believe that your skincare practice can help you to feel better about yourself and your impact on the world.
 Along with this, we donate 1% of sales to supporting organizations that focus on women’s mental health.

 I also created Strange Bird for my daughter because I want her to grow up in a world where she is represented.
 When I was a child, I never saw faces like mine in the media—not on TV, not in magazines, not in the brands I purchased from.
 I believe that representation is not only a human right but a birthright.
 It is a birthright to be seen, heard, and validated in the world around you.
 Human beings need connection in order to thrive, but, without representation, women of color will continue to feel marginalized.
 Our vision of diversity and inclusion is reflected in the women we choose to represent our brand, in our hiring practices, in our language and the lens we operate from.
 There is no wellness without representation.